dlt-hub/dlt/docs/website/blog/2023-11-27-dlt-data-lineage.md

 tags: [dlt, dbt, Data Lineage]
 ---
 :::info
-TL;DR: In this blog post, we'll create a data lineage view for our ingested data by utlizing the `dlt` load_info.
+TL;DR: In this blog, we'll create a data lineage view for our ingested data by utlizing the `dlt` load_info.
 :::

 ## Why data lineage is important ?